INGEOTEC/ranix/README.md

 # Ranix

 Ranix is a document search engine mostly in barebones.
-It is intended to be of use to create simple demonstration and a number of text analytics tasks like exploratory analysis and near duplication detection.
+It is intended to be of use to create simple demonstrations and perform text analytics tasks like exploratory analysis and near duplication detection.
 Other complex tasks are also possible with a little bit of effort.

 If you are interested in the tasks performed by this package but you cannot waste your time with costly preprocessing steps, please check